Last Updated on May 13, 2023 by Dave Farquhar

 Is a dryer worth repairing?
-I argue it is, and even if you have to pay someone to come do it.
+Is it cheaper to repair or replace a dryer?
+I argue it is cheaper to repair and worth doing, even if you have to pay someone to come do it.
 I’ll also explain where the thought comes from that a dryer might not be worth repairing, and why that thought is wrong.

-You can generally repair a dryer for $125 vs replacing it for $350.
+You can generally repair a dryer for $125 by replacing a heating element or thermal fuse vs replacing the whole thing for $350.
 Since there’s little difference in life expectancy between the two options, it’s generally cheaper and more practical to repair a dryer than to replace it.

 Why a dryer is worth repairing

 A dryer is a simple appliance.
-It’s just a big rotating drum with some kind of a heating element in it to dry clothes as they bounce around inside, and a safety mechanism to keep the heat from burning your house down.
+It’s just a big rotating drum with some kind of a heating element in it to dry clothes as they bounce around inside, and a safety mechanism to keep the heat from becoming intense enough to start a fire.
 There’s not a lot that can fail.
 Electric motors can run for decades.
 So if your dryer breaks before it’s legally old enough to buy a drink, chances are it’s not the motor.
 It’s probably a belt, the heating element, or the thermal fuse.

 All of these parts are cheap.
 Some of them are pretty easy to replace, too.
 I once fixed a dryer during the 2014 World Series and only missed one inning.